 Someone with a prolonged and serious physical or mental impairment may be eligible for this tax credit.
 It provides relief from certain expenses facing disabled people.
 Disabilities must last for at least 12 months and be certified by a qualified practitioner to qualify.

 Disqualifying income is income that is not qualified for claiming the earned income tax credit.
 If this income exceeds a certain amount, the taxpayer cannot claim this credit.
 Examples of disqualified income includes interest money, royalties, dividends, net income from rent, capital gains and passive income that is not from self-employment.

 A payment collected from a corporation for investing in their company (investing in the form of a share purchase).
 Dividends represent a percentage of the company's total distribution dividend by the number of shares outstanding.

 Double taxation occurs when the same income is taxed twice.
 It usually refers to dividends paid out by corporations.
 Corporate earnings are first taxed on the company income tax return.
 Any earnings paid out as dividends are then taxable to the recipient on that person’s individual income tax return.
 The amount is subjected to income taxation two times.

-The earned income credit is a refundable credit based on the amount of earned income.
+The Earned Income Tax Credit, or EITC, is a deduction designed to benefit low- to moderate-income workers by reducing the taxable income they are assessed based on income, marital status and the number of dependent children in the household.
+The EITC is a refundable credit based on the amount of earned income.
 Unlike most credits that must offset taxes due, the earned income credit can be received even if the taxpayer paid little or no actual income tax.
-Single taxpayers can qualify for lesser amounts, but most filers have one or more qualifying children.
+Single taxpayers can qualify for lesser amounts, but most filers have one or more qualifying children. more on the EITC